19Bhoomi/EcoVoyage-Sustainable-Travel-App/README.md

 ## Team

-Built during the MSc in Business Analytics at University College Cork by:
+Built during the MSc in Business Analytics at University College Cork by a group of 6 people

-Bhoomika Ravi Poojari · Eoin Padraig Finn · Megha Shree Hebaligere Madhu · Rahul Kumar Padebettu · Shamanth Gopinatha Bharadwaj

 *This repository is maintained by Bhoomika Ravi Poojari.*